nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/index.rst.txt

    .. toc-entry::
       :link: playoff_series.rst
-      :subtitle: Plotting playoff comeback and closeout odds on a normal probability plot.
+      :subtitle: Lots of playoff series statistics on just a few plots.
+Plus, a look at the occurrence rate of "garbage time" series.
       :date: April 28, 2025